d-mariano/compareFields/README.md

 * JQuery

 ### Use
-Simply read through the script and change any queries to suit your use.
+Simply read through the script and change any queries to suit your need.
 Ex.: #id's, .classes, types, values